uesteibar/hyperdocs/README.md

 hyperdocs react
 ```

 If the documentation is found, it will open it right away.
-If it's not, it will open a [duckduckgo](https://duckduckgo.com/) search instead.
+If it's not, it will open a [duckduckgo](https://duckduckgo.com/) search instead (currently broken due to duckduckgo not allowing to be shown in an iframe anymore [#14](https://github.com/uesteibar/hyperdocs/issues/14)).

 ## Running locally